Lunar Owls BC: 2025

-Lunar Owls won their opening game after coming back from behind against the Mist, with Skylar Diggins-Smith scoring the winning three.
-Diggins-Smith was named to the Second Team.
+Lunar Owls won their opening game after coming back from behind against the Mist, with Skylar Diggins scoring the winning three.
+Diggins was named to the Second Team.

 Napheesa Collier was champion of the 1-on-1 tournament.
 Collier was named to the First Team, while she led the league in scoring with 25.7 points per game.

+2026

+On January 30, the game against Rose broke the all-time attendance record for a professional women's basketball game, with an audience of 21,490.
+In this game, Marina Mabrey scored 47 points, breaking the Unrivaled record for most points in a game.
+She broke the record for most three-point shots made in a game, scoring 10 threes.
+Her 27 points in the first quarter are the most in any quarter in Unrivaled.
+Quarters are 7 minutes long.

+Marina Mabrey averaged 25.3 points per game, the most in the league.
+Aaliyah Edwards averaged the most rebounds at 12.4 per game.